 NOTE: Text Analytics is available for Engagement, Manager Effectiveness, Lifecycle (onboarding/exit) and Team Effectiveness surveys only.
 It is not available for Individual Effectiveness surveys.

 Text Analytics is a set of tools backed by smart algorithms designed to help you get maximum insight from written feedback.
 You will find Text Analytics in the Comments Report, via the link in the reporting navigation.
 It:

-- automatically classifies every comment into one or more of seventeen pre-defined high-level themes (like ‘leadership’, ‘work-life’ or ‘salary’ – see the full list)
+- automatically classifies every comment into one or more of nineteen pre-defined high-level themes (like ‘leadership’, ‘work-life’ or ‘salary’ – see the full list)

 - analyzes responses for sentiment (‘positive’, ‘negative’ or ‘neutral’)